mnsupreme/MEAN_templates/README.md

 // register the schema as a model var name_of_model = mongoose.model('name_of_model', GenericSchema);

-description: creates a new MEAN generic schema to be filled in and added to mongoose models supported filetype: .js where to find: MEAN_mongoose_model.sublime-snippet
+description: creates a new MEAN generic schema to be filled in and added to mongoose models <br />
+supported filetype: .js <br />
+where to find: MEAN_mongoose_model.sublime-snippet

 #mean controller